GalileoCap/ds_finance_tools/README.md

 # Finance Tools

 Convenient scripts to scrap and analyse financial data
+You can see it at work without installing on [Google Colab](https://colab.research.google.com/drive/18YDibEYh_BRFnh7qbnJ8JxdwVPa2sUc_?usp=sharing)

 ## Analysis
 In the file `src/app/demo/analysis/run_analyze_positions.py` you can see an example of how this scripts can be used to keep a tab on your positions and get trade recommendations as an email